marluxia95/Lynx/README.md

 GLFW3
 GLEW
 GLM
+GLi
 Assimp
 ```

-However, it is not necessary to install them, since it will download and build them automatically.
+However, it is not necessary to manually install them, since it will download and build them automatically.

 ## Building